Obafemi-Jinadu/VisionTransformer-Re-Implementation-from-Scratch/README.md

 - A linear layer (3, embedding_dimension) or
 - A 2d convolution operation (input_channel = 3, output_channel = embedding_dimension, kernel = patch_size, stride = patch_size).

 Unlike convolutional neural networks, transformers do not have the ability to understand the spatial ordering of patches which is why an inducive bias is incorporated into the transformer encoder in the form of postion encodings.
-Think of it like including an index to ID every image patch but instead, for better results the position encodings are learnable parameter.
+Think of it like including an index to ID every image patch but instead, for better results the position encodings are learnable parameters.
 The code implementation is shown below:
 ```
 class PatchEmbedding(nn.Module):